What is an oral reprimand?

-By definition and specific to the context of business, an oral reprimand is a verbal warning that a supervisor or manager gives to an employee as a means of rectifying some incident of inappropriate conduct or behavior.
+An oral reprimand is a verbal warning that a supervisor or manager gives to an employee as a means of rectifying something wrong in an incident of inappropriate conduct or behavior.
 An oral reprimand is performed for a number of reasons.
 It provides the supervisor with a means of accurately but professionally articulating his or her concerns in a manner that commands a high level of respect from both the person receiving the warning and other employees.
 Additionally, it is a way for the manager or supervisor to attempt to correct the problem without having to fill out any formal paperwork so that the incident does not go on the record of the employee in question.

-- Do not issue a separate oral or written reprimand to an employee for each violation he/she committed during the single incident.
+1. Do not issue a separate oral reprimand to an employee for each violation he/she committed during the single incident.
 When an incident of misconduct occurs, cite all violations in one reprimand for such an incident.
 “Piling up” (which means writing separate reprimands for an employee due to his/her multiple violations during a single incident) is not permissible.

 - First occurrence: Oral Reprimand